 How does a Firstmac residential SMSF loan work?

-Firstmac residential SMSF loans are eligible for the purchase of a standard residential investment house, unit or townhouse however are ineligible for the purchase of vacant land or multiple dwellings on one title.
+The Firstmac loan can be used for the purchase of a residential house, unit, or townhouse, but not for vacant land or multiple dwellings on one title.

-• A trustee or anyone related to the trustee, cannot live in a residential property that you have purchased through the SMSF.
+• A trustee, or anyone related to the trustee, cannot live in a residential property purchased through the SMSF.

 • The SMSF cannot buy a property owned by a trustee or anyone related to the trustee.